Long Road Trip Guides

 Of the five routes listed here, you will be driving to Hubli in four of them and then take a deviation.
 The fifth route is different and does not touch Hubli.

-Check out these five routes and five thrilling road trip experiences for your Goa trip by car!
+Check out these five routes and five thrilling road trip experiences for your Bangalore to Goa trip by car!
 Please click on the pictures to see them in larger sizes.

 Please ensure that you have topped up/recharged your FASTag account before starting the road trip.